ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/environments.md

 When you have different project stages such as such as development (`https://serivce1.dev.company.com`), testing (`https://serivce1.test.company.com`), and production (`https://serivce1.prod.company.com`), you can for example set up the dynamic part of the url as a variable URL and incorporate it in all your urls (`https://serivce1.{{subdomain}}.company.com`).
 By switching the active environment in Banana Cake Pop, the base URL will update automatically, streamlining your workflow.
-Similarly, identifiers such as client ID and client secret can be defined as environment variable, which make it convnient to work with.
+Similarly, identifiers such as client ID and client secret can be defined as environment variable, which make it convenient to work with.

 # Creating Environments
 ![Screenshot showing the environment](images/env-0.png)